nevermined-io/nvm-docs/docs/tutorials/ai-service.md

 ---
 sidebar_position: 8
-description: Expose your AI model with a service, and register it on Nevermined App
+description: How to expose an AI agent and publish it into Nevermined
 ---

-# How to publish your AI
+# How to expose an AI agent and publish it into Nevermined

 In the following sections we will show how you can easily expose your AI model through web services endpoints.